SF-24/MineshaftAPI/README.md

 **This project is under the GPU Affero GPL v3 license**<br>
 Terms of use can be found [here](https://www.gnu.org/licenses/agpl-3.0.en.html)

+# Dependencies
+Most dependencies are either optional or shaded, however MythicMobs is required if MineshaftRpg is used, due to its class being used for ItemStack serialisation

 # Documentation
 Currently, the only functionality of this plugin are custom item creation, event creation and **Vault** server economy.